renzon/gaeforms/README.md

 As a example, the IntegerProperty does not have a **lower** nor **upper** options.
 Because of this lack of functionalities, the following properties were created on package property:

+## StringBounded

+This property can be used as substitute of StringProperty.
+It differs from the original one by the following extra options:

+* exactly_len: indicate the exactly length the property must have.
+Default is None indication no validation.
+* min_len: indicate the minimun length the property must have.
+Default is None indication no validation.
+* max_len: indicate the maximum length the property must have.
+Default is the maximum len allowed on db, currently 1500 indication no validation.
+None indicates no validation.
+Usefull when using indexex=False.

 ## Email

 This property is used to distinguish from ordinary String property.